kazuma-desu/python-zencrc/README.md

 -This is something that I've already been working on since the beginning of this project.
  While it is far from complete it is also definitely coming, so there's that.

--Currently in the stage of design.
+-Currently in the design stage.

 -Probably will use this CLI tool as the main code base.

 ### Better CRC manipulation

 -This includes better and more efficient functions to calculate and implement CRC32 checksums.
--Currently in alpha testing with "zlib" to see which is faster(compared to "binascii").
+-Currently in alpha testing with "zlib" to see which is faster (compared to "binascii").

 ### Better argument parsing

 -This version using argparse works but it also has its quirks, so possible fixes to those.
--Possibly might switch to click in a future version.
+-Possibly might switch to click on a future version.
 Possibly.
 -Small issue when using some arguments together(like -a & -s) will be fixed in the next version

 ### Cross-platform support

--Non-critical file structure recursion issues in Windows hoping to fix that soon
+-Non-critical file structure recursion issues in Windows, hoping to fix that soon